Why four numbers, not one?

 The Explain drawer

-Click any Confidence or Stability badge and an Explain drawer slides out:
+Click any Confidence or Stability badge and an Explain drawer slides out:- A plain-English answer at the top.

 - The inputs — exactly what data the badge was computed from.